 Why scan and print when you could simply copy with one press of the button?
 Photocopiers are now incredibly popular in all offices and also very cheap to run.
 Luckily we’ve embraced technology and the office has become and easier place to work.

-Finally it is a good idea to handle a photocopier just as you would handle a compute, it is a source of sensitive information and a potential entry point into your business network.
-As a result, business with modern photocopiers should be aware of the risks involved, security steps should be put in place that go beyond disposal and ‘digital shredding’, to deal with issues such the security of the network and which personnel are allowed to use the photocopier and have access to it.
+Finally it is a good idea to handle a photocopier just as you would handle a compute.
+It is a source of sensitive information and a potential entry point into your business network.
+As a result, businesses with modern photocopiers should be aware of the risks involved and implement security steps that go beyond disposal and ‘digital shredding.’
+They should address issues such as network security and determine which personnel are allowed to use the photocopier and have access to it.